Wansford railway station: History

 The station opened with the Northampton and Peterborough Railway from Blisworth to Peterborough in 1845.
 Being located on the Great North Road, it was for a few years the railhead for Grantham, Lincoln, etc., which at this time were not served by any railway lines.
 The branch line to Stamford opened in 1867.
 The route to Rugby became available when the LNWR built a line from Yarwell Junction, west of Wansford tunnel, to their existing 1850 Rugby to Stamford line at Seaton.
 At the same time, the Great Northern began a service from Peterborough North to Leicester Belgrave Road via Wansford, Seaton and the newly opened Great Northern and London and North Western Joint Railway in east Leicestershire.

 The Leicester trains were stopped as a war economy in 1916.
 The Stamford branch closed in 1929, having never properly recovered from the 1926 general strike.
-The station closed for regular passenger services on 1 July 1957 but passenger services from Peterborough continued to use the line to Northampton until 1964, and to Rugby until 1966.
+The station closed for regular passenger services on 1 July 1957, but passengers from Peterborough continued to use the line to Northampton until 1964 and to Rugby until 1966.
 The Rugby line remained open for freight as far as the sand and gravel quarries at Nassington.
-When these stopped, the line closed but the track remained in situ.
-The line became the Nene Valley Railway heritage railway and was reopened on 1 June 1977.
+When these stopped, the line closed, but the track remained in situ.
+On 1 June 1977, the line reopened as the Nene Valley Railway heritage railway.

 Station features

 Barnwell station building

 The waiting room on platform two is referred to as "The Barnwell Building" due to it having been moved from Barnwell station to Wansford on 5 April 1977.
 The building is of typical LNWR wooden construction.
-It was originally built in 1884 for use by members of the Royal family when visiting Barnwell Manor, home of the Duke of Gloucester.
+It was originally built in 1884 for use by members of the royal family when visiting Barnwell Manor, home of the Duke of Gloucester.